 The Perth Airport estate is a large consumer of electricity.
 This is the largest contributor to our carbon footprint accounting for the majority of our emissions.
-Increasing the airport's use of renewable energy is a key element of our ESPG Strategy and to achieving our goals.
+Increasing the airport's use of renewable energy is a key element of our ESPG Framework and to achieving our goals.

-To support our future energy transition, we are looking to increase the installed capacity of on-site renewable energy at Perth Airport to meet 50% of our electricity needs by 2030 and feasibility work continues to evaluate on-site renewable energy project opportunities across the Perth Airport campus.
+To support our future energy transition, we are looking to increase the installed capacity of on-site renewable energy at Perth Airport to meet 50% of our electricity needs by 2030 and feasibility work continues to evaluate renewable energy project opportunities.